 The key components of our daily activities will include collaboration between experimentalists and theoreticians, solidarity among the laboratory team and mentoring of young colleagues—all while maintaining a friendly and creative working environment to honor the name of Jan Josef Loschmidt.

 Team members are available to each other in a way that differs from normal indifferent civility.

 The activity takes place in the atmosphere of informality and general awareness.

 The members of the team have developed a feeling of belonging which includes a jointly shared contentment when things are going well or a common concern when going less well.

 The actual team is democratic.
 Among the team members there are no differences.
 That does not mean, however, that anarchy reigns.

 The desire for self-improvement is evident, the central idea is the quality of one’s work.

 Formulated by Prince George

 The group was established in 1994.
-The first research project was focused on the development of structure-biodegradability relationships and was financially supported by the European Union.
+The first research project focused on the development of structure-biodegradability relationships and was financially supported by the European Union.
 The first research facilities were purchased due to the collaboration with the bioremediation company Inpost Ltd.

 The Josef Loschmidt Chair was established at the Faculty of Science of Masaryk University by a donation of Alfred and Isabel Bader to honor the name of a great Czech scientist of the 19th century, Jan Josef Loschmidt.
-Jiri Damborsky was appointed to the Chair in 2003 and the Loschmidt Laboratories were founded two years later.
+Jiri Damborsky was appointed to the Chair in 2003 and Loschmidt Laboratories were founded two years later.
 The Laboratories hold prestigious awards from the European Molecular Biology Organization and the American foundation Howard Hughes Medical Institute.